 Charming, chocolate box and uniquely British, the Cotswolds are a designated Area of Outstanding Natural Beauty.
 A trip from London to the Cotswolds is a fantastic way to connect with the heritage of the area with its honey-coloured stone houses and Arts and Crafts architecture.

 While the villages are perfect for wandering, Highgrove Estate and Corsham Court are well worth a visit.
 Make sure to sample the local produce such as Gloucester cheese, and Gloucestershire Old Spot pork in the many gastropubs in the Cotswolds.
+If it’s your first trip around England or you don’t know where to start exploring this great country you should start with Cotswolds!
+You will find here some of the best places to visit in England and gorgeous villages you will love.

 Read also: Best places to visit in the Cotswolds